 A 2017 survey, commissioned by PAPYRUS, found that one in ten (11%) of teachers said, on average, a student shares suicidal thoughts with them once a term or more.
 Yet our survey also identified a real need for support and training in the sector.

 Building Suicide-Safer Schools and Colleges: A Guide for Teachers and Staff

-PAPYRUS has developed a guide to suicide prevention, intervention and postvention in schools and colleges, aimed specifically at teachers as well as school or college staff.
-It aims to equip teachers with the skills and knowledge necessary to support schoolchildren who may be having suicidal thoughts.
+PAPYRUS has developed a guide to suicide prevention, intervention and postvention in schools and colleges, aimed specifically at teachers as well as wider school or college staff.
+It aims to equip teachers with the skills and knowledge necessary to support students who may be having suicidal thoughts.

 To download our guide, please follow the instructions in the sidebar.